na-na-hi/renget/archive/GuideToTheCunnyverse.md

 * [8chan](https://8chan.moe): An image board that allows users to create their own boards.
 Think if reddit and 4chan had an ugly lovechild.
 Very slow, but it has a fair number of boards for both lolicon and shotacon.
 There is /loli/ for regular lolis, /delicious/ for western-styled lolis, /tot/ for toddlercon, /sm/ for shotas, and /ss/ for straight shotacon.
 * [Sturdy Chan](https://sturdychan.help): A relatively small imageboard that has a unique gimmick in that you can see posts from others being typed live.
 There are two boards to be concerned about. /d/ is the degeneracy board, and is where you should post any pornographic material.
 There will always be a loli thread and a shota thread currently up, and they generally receive a handful of posts every day. /tech/ is also relevant because it is the home of the /cumg/ threads, which are dedicated to the discussion of "cooming utilities" (i.e. software that makes being a coomer a little easier).

+## Chat Applications

+Many instant messaging and group chatting services, such as Discord, do not allow loli and shota content to be shared or "glorified" through discussion.
+Thankfully, there is a good alternative to all of these services in the form of [Element](https://element.io/), which is a decentralized chatting service that uses end-to-end encryption.
+Like Mastodon, if you create an account on one server, you can use it to communicate with accounts on another.
+The following is a list of home servers known to be friendly to lolicon.

+* [Cute Funny Art](https://cutefunny.art): A loli/shota friendly Element instance, which additionally offers a cloud storage service for loli artists.
+* [W33b Cloud](https://w33b.cloud): Another loli/shota friendly instance.
+Currently has a user registration private, which means contacting the admin and filling out an application form.
+This server is based in Germany, and therefore subject to German law (which currently seems to be fine with loli images)

 ## Other Sites